Our History

 Austal USA started operations in 1999 with under 100 employees on a 14-acre facility that consisted of a 90 x 60 assembly bay fronted by a 380-foot wharf.
 The original support staff of six included three vice presidents and their assistants and the team worked in a double-wide trailer.

-Over $560 million has been invested in the expansion of Austal's state-of-the-art ship manufacturing facility and the company has grown employment to over 3,000 professional and production staff.
-The 165-acre campus on the east bank of the Mobile River includes four final assembly bays, a 700,000 square foot Module Manufacturing Facility, two office buildings, an administration building housing the Navy's program support staff, and a drive-through warehouse.
-Austal has also constructed a Vessel Completion Yard that serves as the final location for its ships prior to acceptance trials, delivery and sail away.
+Over $560 million has been invested in the expansion of Austal USA's state-of-the-art ship manufacturing facility and the company has grown employment to over 3,000 professional and production staff.
+The 165-acre campus on the east bank of the Mobile River includes four final assembly bays, a 717,000 square foot Module Manufacturing Facility that includes both steel and aluminum assembly lines, two office buildings, an administration building housing the Navy and Coast Guard's program support staff, and a drive-through warehouse.
+Austal USA has also constructed a Vessel Completion Yard that serves as the final location for its ships prior to acceptance trials, delivery and sail away.

 In 2020, Austal USA purchased 15 acres of waterfront property on the west side of the Mobile River and established a ship service and maintenance facility.
-The Austal West Campus includes a 20,000 ton dry dock and 100,000 square feet of covered repair facilities.
+The Austal USA West Campus includes 100,000 square feet of covered repair facilities.

 The company's growth would not have been possible without the assistance of the City of Mobile, Mobile County and the State of Alabama along with several significant federal grants.
-All three community partners made financial contributions to Austal's expansion efforts and the State also supports workforce development and training.
+All three community partners made financial contributions to Austal USA's expansion efforts and the State also supports workforce development and training.